-- 1. Amend the home's existing "Bed System Assessment" form to include all relevant questions and guidance related to bed safety hazards found in the "Clinical Guidance for the Assessment and Implementation of Bed Rails in Hospitals, Long Term Care Homes, and Home Care Settings" (U.S. F.D.A, April 2003) recommended as the prevailing practice for individualized resident assessment of bed rails in the Health Canada guidance document "Adult Hospital Beds: Patient Entrapment Hazards, Side Rail Latching Reliability, and Other Hazards".
+- 1. Amend the home's existing "Bed Safety Assessment" form so that it includes all relevant questions and guidance related to bed safety hazards found in the "Clinical Guidance for the Assessment and Implementation of Bed Rails in Hospitals, Long Term Care Homes, and Home Care Settings" (U.S. F.D.A, April 2003) recommended as the prevailing practice for individualized resident assessment of bed rails in the Health Canada guidance document "Adult Hospital Beds: Patient Entrapment Hazards, Side Rail Latching Reliability, and Other Hazards".
 The amended questionnaire shall, at a minimum, include questions that can be answered by the assessors related to: - a. the resident while sleeping for a specified period of time to establish their habits, patterns of sleep, behaviours and other relevant factors prior to the application of any bed rails; and - b. the alternatives that were trialled prior to using one or more bed rails and document whether the alternative was effective or not during an observation period. - 2.
-An interdisciplinary team shall assess all residents who use one or more bed rails using the amended bed safety assessment form and document the assessed results and recommendations for each resident. - 3.
 Update the written plan of care for those residents where changes were identified after re-assessing each resident using the amended bed safety assessment form.
-Include in the written plan of care any necessary accessories that are required to mitigate any identified bed safety hazards. - 4.
-An on-going monitoring process shall be established to ensure that all staff apply the bed rails as specified in the plan of care (i.e. when applied, how many). - 5.
+Include in the written plan of care any necessary accessories that are required to mitigate any identified bed safety hazards. - 3.
 Develop an education and information package for staff, families and residents identifying the regulations and prevailing practices governing adult hospital beds in Ontario, the risks of bed rail use, whether beds pass or fail entrapment zone testing, the role of the SDM and licensee with respect to resident assessments and any other relevant facts or myths associated with bed systems and the use of bed rails.
 Grounds / Motifs: